rezkyal/rezkyal/README.md

 ### Hi there 👋

 <ul>
-  <li>:computer:I'm currently working as Software Engineer with Java</li>
+  <li>:computer: I'm currently working as Software Engineer with Go, was working using Java</li>
-  <li>:rocket:I'm currently learning clean code, system design and a bit of machine learning</li>
+  <li>:rocket: I'm currently learning clean code, system design and a bit of machine learning</li>
   <li>📫How to reach me: <a href="https://www.linkedin.com/in/rezkyal/" target="_blank">LinkedIn</a> or <a href="mailto:rezkyal2@gmail.com?subject=[GitHub]" target="_blank">Mail me</a></li>
 </ul>